GrantSlattery/BitsConverter/README.md

 # This program converts Twitch Bits to United States Dollars
 # 1 Bit is equal to 0.01 USD
-# The result is displayed in a label in the main window.
+# The result is displayed in the main window.